stonehippo/calcifer-bot/README.md

 Open the Home app, and click the `+` button at the top of the view, then select **Add Accessory**.
 In the dialog, select `I Don't Have a Code or Cannot Scan`.
 The app will scan for your device, and when it's shown, tap on it.
 You'll be prompted to enter a code; by default it is '021-40-210'.
 You should then be asked how you'd like the device to be presented: I choose Switch.
 You also get to select which room the device appears in.

-Once that's done, you should be able to control the device with On and Off states in the home app, or control it with Siri with commands like "Hy Siri, turn on Calcifer!".
+Once that's done, you should be able to control the device with On and Off states in the home app, or control it with Siri with commands like "Hey Siri, turn on Calcifer!".